bemer/containers-on-aws-workshop/05-ContinousDelivery/README.md

 ![CodeBuild list project](/05-ContinousDelivery/images/codebuild_test_project.png)

-The build phase migh take a while to finish.
+The build phase might take a while to finish.
 Once its completed, you should see all the **Phase details** as `Succeeded`.

 ![CodeBuild Status Succeeded](/05-ContinousDelivery/images/codebuild_succeeded.png)

 ## 4. Configuring a Continous Delivery pipeline

 Now that our Source (CodeCommit), Build (CodeBuild) and Deploy (ECS) stages are done, we need a tool to orchestrate and connect all of them.
-To do this we will use AWS CodePipeline.
+To achieve this we will use AWS CodePipeline.

 AWS CodePipeline already has the concepts of Stages (Source, Build, Test, Deploy, Approval, Invoke).
-All we need to do is to create a pipeline, and for each stage, choose the corelated service.
+All we need to do is to create a pipeline, and for each stage, choose the correlated service.
 For example, when configuring the Source stage, we will choose our CodeCommit respository.
 And so on...

 Le'ts start with the Source Stage: